zhenyaevgeniia/evgeniia-balyasina/n26-testplans.md

 # TASK3

-My suggestion to create scenarios for Best Buy API Playground for each listed endpoint with following priority:
+My suggestion is to create scenarios for Best Buy API Playground for each listed endpoint with following priority:
-1. Healthy check endpoints to check that service works in general.
+1. Healthy-check endpoint to check that service works in general.
-2. CRUD with valid data for each of endpoint to check that endpoints are working.
+2. CRUD with valid data for each of endpoints to check that endpoints are working.
 3. CRUD with invalid data for each endpoint to check error messages are taken correctly (without 500).
 4. Specific situations, such are dependencies.

 Point 1 is covered in Utilities.feature.
 Points 2 and 3 are covered in Services.feature.

-Initially it was a plan to cover 4 by creating feature "Stores" because of connection with "Services".
+Initially plan was to cover 4 by creating feature "Stores" because of connection with "Services".
 Example of specific scenario could be following:

  ```